There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) individual oral presentations; (2) group oral presentation; (3) research essay; and (4) quizzes (throughout semester).
+Indicative assessments in this unit are as follows: (1) individual oral presentations; (2) group oral presentation; (3) research essay; and (4) quizzes (throughout semester).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Professor Shane Maloney and Professor Marc Tennant
+- Professor Shane Maloney, Dr Silvana Gaudieri and Professor Marc Tennant

 - Unit rules